aiotgroup/XRF55-repo/hardware tutorial/WiFi/readme.md

 To parse the data we have to use a read_bf_file file in CSI TOOL, just copy the folder linux-80211n-csitool-supplementary/matlab.

-The matlab parsing script is as follows(code/read_dat.m), this m-file needs to be stored in the same folder as the read_bf_file file and needs to be added to the path when running.
+The matlab parsing script is as follows(read_dat.m), this m-file needs to be stored in the same folder as the read_bf_file file and needs to be added to the path when running.

 ```matlab
 clc;